hashicorp/field-workshops-vault/docs/slides/multi-cloud/adp/index.md

   * Ties all actions back to identity
 * Credentials and Entities can be easily invalidated to reduce blast radius

+???
+* This slide discusses how Vault is designed for modern applications.
+* Mapping that onto the principles of zero trust... (go over each point)

 ---
 class: middle, center
 # Vault Architecture - High Availability
 Integrated Raft Storage
 ![:scale 90%](images/slide18.png)

+???
+* Vault allows multiple servers to be combined in a highly available cluster within a single cloud region or physical data center.
+* In this way, if a availability zone goes down, you still have a quorum of Vault servers available to handle requests

 ---
 class: middle, center
 # Vault Architecture - Multi-Region
 Replication
 ![:scale 65%](images/slide19.png)

+???
+* Vault Enterprise supports replication between clusters across regions and data centers.
+* It supports Disaster Recovery and Performance replication.
+* These can be used together.

 ---
 # Chapter 1 Review